 Jan Williamson, LCSW, RPT-S

-Jan Williamson is the Clinical Supervisor and a mental health clinician providing trauma-informed mental health services for ChildSavers in Richmond.
-Previously she worked for the Child Advocacy Center and has also been an adjunct professor for the VCU School of Social Work.
-She has a Masters Degree in Clinical Psychology and a Masters in Clinical Social Work.
-First licensed as a family therapist, she has over 40 years of experience in the mental health field working with families, adults and children and also has worked internationally with refugee children and families.
-As a Registered Play Therapist Supervisor, she is on the board of the Virginia Association for Play Therapy and also sits on the Board of the Virginia Association for Infant Mental Health.
-Two of Jan's areas of expertise include work with sand trays and in Animal Assisted Play Therapy.
+Jan Williamson serves as the lead instructor with the VCU Play Therapy program.
+She is also the clinical supervisor and a mental health clinician providing trauma-informed mental health services for the non-profit agency, ChildSavers in Richmond.
+Previously she worked for the Child Advocacy Center and has also been an adjunct professor for the VCU Graduate School of Social Work.
+She has a Master's Degree in Clinical Psychology and a Master's in Clinical Social Work.
+First licensed as a family therapist, she has over 40 years of experience in the mental health field working with families, adults and children.
+Jan worked internationally with refugee children and families in Southeast Asia and in Africa in areas of armed conflict and mass displacement.